UKHomeOffice/elastic-datatables/README.md

 ### Configuration
 1. URL pointing to elastic search cluster index ( application.properties )
+2. Change the application.properties file to use your format "properties1"..
-2. Generic Query Json (matchAll.json)
+3. Generic Query Json (matchAll.json)
-3. Specific Query Json (matchTerm.json)
+4. Specific Query Json (matchTerm.json)

 ### Code
 1. Tailor the index.html to match your needs
 2. Tailor the ElasticResultSetProvider to match your needs
-3. Change the application.properties file to point to your index
-4. Change the application.properties file to use your format "properties1"..

 ## TODs

 1. Run from command line
 2. Implement ordering
-3. Increase cache size
-4. Add shas to all javascript files
+3. Add shas to all javascript files
-5. Column names from application.properties file
+4. Column names from application.properties file